ddycai/chord-transposer/README.md

 // and the change in semitones between the two keys. semitonesBetween = result.change;
 ```

+**Note** The change in semitones is the smallest change between the two key
+signatures.
+For example, if we transpose up an octave, the change is 0
+semitones, not 12.

 ### Transposing Up or Down Semitones